LookSharp: Attention Entropy Minimization for Test-Time Adaptation

-Deep neural networks achieve impressive performance on in-distribution data but often fail catastrophically when deployed on data from shifted distributions \citep{hendrycks2019robustness}.
-This brittleness poses significant challenges for real-world deployment where models encounter diverse corruptions and covariate shifts.
-TTA addresses this challenge by adapting models to new distributions.

-Recent TTA methods have focused on entropy minimization over the output distribution, which encourages the model to make confident predictions at test time.
-While effective, this approach treats the feature extractor as a black box and ignores rich internal representations that could guide adaptation.
-Vision transformers \citep{dosovitskiy2021imageworth16x16words}, which have become the dominant architecture for visual recognition due to their scalability, offer a particularly promising internal signal: attention mechanisms that explicitly capture spatial relationships and feature importance.
+Deep networks achieve impressive performance on in-distribution data but often fail catastrophically when deployed on data from shifted distributions \citep{hendrycks2019robustness}.
+Recent TTA methods have explored entropy minimization over the output distribution, which encourages the model to make confident predictions at test time.
+While effective, this approach treats the feature extractor as a black box and ignores internal representations that could guide adaptation.
+Vision Transformers (ViTs) \citep{dosovitskiy2021imageworth16x16words}, which have become the dominant architecture for visual recognition due to their scalability, offer attention distributions over image patches that explicitly capture spatial relationships and feature importance \citep{fullerlookwhere}.

-In this work, we introduce a novel TTA objective based on minimizing the entropy of attention distributions in vision transformers.
-Specifically, we minimize the entropy of the distribution defined by the attention scores of the CLS token attending to the image patch tokens.
-This encourages the model to focus more confidently on relevant image regions under distribution shift.
-Our approach is motivated by two key observations:
+We harness these attention distributions for TTA, minimizing the entropy of the attention distributions in vision transformers as an unsupervised loss to update the model parameters.
+As this sharpens the distribution to focus more on fewer tokens, we call our method \textit{LookSharp}.
+Specifically, we minimize the entropy of the distribution defined by the attention scores of the CLS token for the patch tokens from the last layer's attention heads.
+Our approach is motivated by two key observations.
+First, Figure~\ref{fig:combined_plots} (b) shows that accuracy drops sharply if the attention entropy is too diffuse.
+Second, Modern ViTs like DINOv3 \citep{simeoni2025dinov3} learn interpretable and object-centric attention maps through internet-scale self-supervised training.

-\textbf{First}, entropy minimization on output predictions works because confident predictions tend to be correct predictions.
-We hypothesize that this principle extends to attention mechanisms.